 After you plant the lima bean seeds, they will start to sprout.
 Usually, the seeds will germinate around three to seven days.
 It will produce roots faster when the soil is moist.
 The lima bean seeds have a high percentage of germination because it is soft and have no coverings, unlike seeds of fruits.
 You can grow more plants when you have more seeds.

 As the germination continues, the first leaf of the plant will show off.
 The leaf will appear above the grounds.
 Usually, two leaves will appear.
 When there are animals in your area like chickens and ducks, you need to be careful.
 They might destroy your plants and will stop growing.
 If the main stem is broken or cut, there is no chance that it will continue to grow.
-You can put your animals in a cage or maybe fence around the plants to protect them.
+You can put your animals in a cage or fence around the plants to protect them.

 After the germination period, it will grow and develop as a seedling.
-The small plant will grow stem, few leaves, and longer roots.
-The vine is just short, around six to 12 inches (15 to 30 cm) long but will grow.
+The small plant will grow stems, few leaves, and longer roots.
+The vine is short, around six to 12 inches (15 to 30 cm) long but will grow.
 Watering is essential for the seedlings to help them grow more leaves, long vine, and establish their roots.
 When it is very hot and dry, you need to water it twice a day with the right amount of water, but if there is abundant rain no need to water it.

 After a few months of waiting, the lima bean will produce pods.
 It takes around 75 to 90 days (3 months) for the plant to bear pods.
 The pods are flat, green, and have smooth skin.
 Its length grows around one to three inches (2.5 to 7.6 cm).
-During this fruiting stage, the flowers turn into pods—those beautiful flowers changes and form.
+During this fruiting stage, the flowers turn into pods—those beautiful flowers change and form.